Be Prepared when a Flood of Claims Hits

-If the customer opened a policy after the storm and is now claiming food spoilage then we need to determine when the loss occurred.
-Again a recorded statement is needed and the adjuster must lockdown when the customers power went out, if it went out prior to having the policy, and how long the power was out.
+If the customer opened a policy after a storm and is now claiming food spoilage then we need to determine when the loss occurred.
+Again a recorded statement is needed and the adjuster must lockdown when the customer's power went out, if it went out prior to having the policy, and how long the power was out.
 If the power went out prior to having the policy the adjuster should determine if any food was spoiled from the first outage.
 If so, ask for receipts for the new food that was spoiled.
-Otherwise find a way to verify that the power was out for the dates mentioned by the individual.
+Otherwise, find a way to verify that the power was out for the dates mentioned by the individual.

 Was the power even out